LEARN MORE ABOUT BLUE SAPPHIRE

 Blue Sapphire Value

-When estimating the value of blue sapphire stone, color is the most important element.
+When estimating the value of Natural blue sapphire, color is the most important element.
 While hue does count, the closer to a pure blue the better, so saturation is more important.
 The highest quality sapphires have vivid saturation.
 Tone is also an important consideration.
 Dark sapphires are too common and don’t reach high values.

 Blue Sapphire Sources